 Tip – You can find it on Maps.me, but it is called Monumento Arqueologico Pictografias de Vilacaurani, not Incan Painted Cave as people in town call it.

 The main reason to visit Putre is to visit Lauca National Park.
-We’ll take you to this wildnerness park next, but here’s a preview.
+Click on the link to read our post, Lauca National Park – A Pristine Wonderland.

 The nearest large city to access Putre is Arica, Chile’s most northerly city.
 Palama Buses travel between the two, once a day.
 It leaves Arica at 7 am, and leaves Putre to return to Arica at 2 pm (3 hours).
 The only other option would be by private car.
 If you drive yourself, be aware that there is no gas station in Putre.
 You can usually buy jugs of petrol in corner stores, but it is best to be prepared before arriving.